ajdavis/emptysquare-hugo/emptysquare/content/review-antipode.md

 Developers can customize lineage tracking; they can explicitly add or remove dependencies.
 If one lineage depends on another in a way that Antipode doesn't detect, a developer can transfer lineage info between them.

-(MongoDB drivers let you transfer causality info between sessions, too, although it's basically undocumented; I'll write about it soon.)
+(MongoDB drivers let you transfer causality info between sessions, too, although it's basically undocumented; [I explain it here](/how-to-use-mongodb-causal-consistency/).)

 Antipode could enforce XCY automatically, on each read operation, but instead it provides an explicit `barrier` operation that developers must call to wait for dependencies to be satisfied.
 This seems error-prone, but it sometimes permits developers to reduce latency by carefully choosing where to place their `barrier` calls.
 The authors write,